genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content-day2.md

 You have completed your first application with the Genesis Platform!
 Take some time to enjoy it!

 :::note
-Great things come from great people!
+Great things come from great people.
 :::